 11. Is it Habitable?

-If the property is unlivable, be aware that some mortgage lenders will refuse to lend on properties that are uninhabitable, while others will lend based on the current value of the house but then will not lend anything further until the project is complete — known as applying a ‘retention’ to the borrowing.
+Be aware that some mortgage lenders may refuse to lend on properties that are uninhabitable, while others will lend based on the current value of the house but then will not lend anything further until the project is complete — known as applying a ‘retention’ to the borrowing.

 12. Don’t Rip Out Ground Floor Bathrooms

 Downstairs bathrooms are very common in old houses.
-To create a new bathroom on the first floor to replace an existing bedroom should cost around £1,500-£2,500 — but this will mean you lose a bedroom somewhere.
+To create a new bathroom on the first floor to replace an existing bedroom could cost around from £2,000+ — but this will mean you lose a bedroom somewhere.

 On the plus side, if you are replacing or fitting a bathroom upstairs, a downstairs bathroom allows you to keep the facilities in use while the new one is fitted, plus plumbing and waste will be in place should you fancy a downstairs shower room or similar.